 What is Cellulotech?

-Cellulotech is a nanotechnology company focusing on the most abundant organic compound on earth, cellulose.
-Our goal is to help several industries, such as packaging, to reach sustainability by replacing plastics or harmful chemicals while offering a similar or better cost/performance profile
+Cellulotech is a material science company focusing on the most abundant organic compound on earth, cellulose.
+Our goal is to expand its applications and help several industries, such as packaging, to reach sustainability by replacing plastics or harmful chemicals while offering a similar or better cost/performance profile.

 What is Cellulotech’s technology?

 Cellulotech’s main technology is called chromatogeny.
 It is a green chemistry process (no solvent involved).
-It has been discovered by our Chief Scientist more than 20 years ago by our chief scientist, Daniel Samain, and constantly improved ever since.
+It was discovered by our Chief Scientist more than 20 years ago, Daniel Samain.

 How does it work?